Youssef530245/shut-Fi_Pc--bat-scripts-/README.md

 # shutfire-bat-script

 - (shutfire) is a bat script for os windows from one click on it the firewall is shut down
-- (donw) also a bat file to shutdown the windows pc when you click .
+- (down) also a bat file to shutdown the windows pc when you click .

 ### to get it run this command line in the terminal (cmd)